Krattza/Shp-mst/README.rst

 Docker quick start
 ------------------

-Fastest way to get Shuup up and running is to use `Docker <https://www.docker.com>`_.
+Fastest way to get Slump up and running is to use `Docker <https://www.docker.com>`_.

 1. Run: